ismo-karkkainen/openapi-sourcetools/README.md

 Intended use is to keep common components in one file and add them to multiple API documents to avoid information duplication.
 Also applies to adding health check path or similar.

+For merging multiple documents to form common client API document, use `--first` and/or `--last` parameters to specify top-level keys where the first or last occurrence is used without any merging.
+That way you can keep a short partial document that has version etc. for the combined document without having to split source API documents to parts with version etc. and paths in separate files.

+Typical use for merging to single client API document would be to add prefixes to paths for each API provided by different services, then merge all together using `--first` or `--last` to select the keys for the combined client API from first or last given file.

 Tags are merged based on tag name only.
 Servers are merged based on url only.

 ## openapi-modifypaths